Jack8861/WafferFaultDetection/README.md

 - model retraining approach
 - deployment on aws.

-### Special thanks to ineuron for teaching and walking me through this project.
+### Special thanks to ineuron for teaching and walking me through this real life end to end project.